darktable-org/dtdocs/content/lua/a-simple-example.md

 author: "people"
 ---

 Let's start with a simple example that will print some code on the console.
-Create a file called `luarc` in darktable's configuration directory (usually `$HOME/.config/darktable/`) and add the following line to it:
+Create a file called `luarc` in Ansel's configuration directory (usually `$HOME/.config/Ansel/`) and add the following line to it:

 ```
 print("Hello World !")
 ```

-Start darktable and you will see the sentence "`Hello World !`" printed on the console.
+Start Ansel and you will see the sentence "`Hello World !`" printed on the console.
 Nothing fancy but it's a start.

-At this point, there is nothing darktable-specific in the script.
+At this point, there is nothing Ansel-specific in the script.
 We simply use Lua's standard print function to print a string.
 That's nice and all, but we can do better than that.
-To access the darktable API you first need to `require` it and save the returned object in a variable.
-Once this is done you can access the darktable API as subfields of the returned object.
-All of this is documented in darktable's [Lua API](./api.md) reference manual.
+To access the Ansel API you first need to `require` it and save the returned object in a variable.
+Once this is done you can access the Ansel API as subfields of the returned object.
+All of this is documented in Ansel's [Lua API](./api.md) reference manual.

 ```
-local darktable = require "darktable"
+local Ansel = require "Ansel"
-darktable.print_error("Hello World !")
+Ansel.print_error("Hello World !")
 ```

 Run the script and ... nothing happens.
-The function `darktable.print_error` is just like `print` but will only print the message if you have enabled lua traces by running darktable with "`darktable -d lua`" on the command line.
-This is the recommended way to do traces in a darktable lua script.
+The function `Ansel.print_error` is just like `print` but will only print the message if you have enabled lua traces by running Ansel with "`Ansel -d lua`" on the command line.
+This is the recommended way to do traces in a Ansel lua script.